 Meet the team

-Alex has tested vacuums ever since he started reviewing products and has clocked up hundreds of hours testing dozens of vacuum cleaners for your home, including the iRobot Roomba Combo j9+ in this guide.
+Alex David is our former head of eCommerce and has tested vacuums ever since he started reviewing products at Good Housekeeping.
+He has clocked up hundreds of hours testing 30 vacuum cleaners for your home, including the iRobot Roomba Combo j9+ in this guide.

-Camryn is a freelance writer and product reviewer who has tested more than 100 vacuum over the years in her homestead in Rhode Island, including the Dyson Ball Animal 3 and the Shark CarpetXpert.
+Camryn Rabideau is a freelance writer and product reviewer who has tested more than 50 vacuums over the past five years in her homestead in Rhode Island, including the Dyson Ball Animal 3 and the Shark Rotator.

-James has been testing products for over three years, including a number of vacuums for H&G like the Shark POWERDETECT, the best vacuum for carpet.
+James Holland has been testing products for over three years and has now reviewed more than 20, including the Shark POWERDETECT, the best vacuum for carpet.

 How to choose a vacuum for carpet